 How does your doctor determine if you have ADHD?

 The diagnosis needs to be made by a mental health professional with experience in understanding and treating ADHD.
 One of our psychiatrists will talk to you about your symptoms and life history and ask if they can speak with your close friends or family to help build a complete picture.
-They will also check to see if you have any additional mental health conditions that need addressing.
+Also, they will check to see if you have any additional mental health conditions that need addressing.